-evelized Cost Analysis Table 5.8 Selected Parameter Values for bonds are issued and equity financing raised to cover those costs.
-I've assumed 60 percent debt financing on all projects except nuclear.
-I assume a lower debt financing rate of 50 percent to acknowledge the greater perceived risk of nuclear financing in the marketplace.
-The economic life of these assets varies and they have a MACRS recovery period of five to 15 years.
+The overnight cost is the total capital construction cost of the plant in year 2004 dollars.
+Construction costs are covered with short-term debt financing until the plant goes into service.
+At that point, ten-year bonds are issued and equity financing raised to cover those costs.
+I've assumed 60% debt financing on all projects except nuclear.
+I assume a lower debt-financing rate of 50% to acknowledge the greater perceived risk of nuclear financing in the marketplace.
+The economic life of these assets varies and they have a MACRS recovery period of five to fifteen years.
 Finally, I assume that the Section 45J production tax credit for nuclear power hits the \$125 million cap per 1,000 MW of capacity.
 See the Appendix for more details on the computation of levelized costs.

-Table 5.9 reports levelized costs of electricity in cents per kWh (year 2004 dollars).
+Table 8 reports levelized costs of electricity in cents per kWh (year 2004 dollars).
 I assume that the plant will be placed in service after Jan.
-1, 2006 so that solar power is not eligible for a production tax credit but does obtain the more generous 30 percent section 48 investment tax credit.46 The first column provides the levelized cost under current law.
+1, 2006 so that solar power is not eligible for a production tax credit but does obtain the more generous 30% section 48 investment tax credit.46 The first column provides the levelized cost under current law.
 Coal has the lowest levelized cost with the cost of IGCC comparable to that of a conventional pulverized coal plant given the new investment tax incentive for IGCC enacted in EPACT.
-Nuclear and natural gas are the next most expensive followed by biomass and wind.47 Either of the solar generating plants are considerably more expensive than other electricity sources with photovoltaics (PV) over four times the cost of natural gas.
-Note that wind and solar are intermittent power sources and so require stand-by generation.
-A recent study by The Royal Academy of Engineering (2004) found that the requirement for stand-by power raised the cost of onshore wind power by nearly 50 percent.
-I have not factored such costs into this analysis.
+Nuclear and natural gas are the next most more expensive than other electricity sources with photovoltaics (PV) over four times the cost of natural gas.
+Note that wind and solar are intermittent power sources and so require stand-by